-The Takeovers (Fees) Regulations 2001 ("fees regulations") prescribe the fees that the Panel can charge for some of its activities.
-Accordingly, the fees regulations set the level of third party funding that the Panel can receive.
+Part 2 of the Takeovers Regulations 2000 prescribe the fees that the Panel can charge for some of its activities.
+Accordingly, the fees regulations set the level of third-party funding that the Panel can receive.

 The level of third party funding is also directly impacted by the level of transactional activity (which generates modest application fees for adviser approvals and modest to significant fees for exemptions and for Code company scheme No-objection Statement applications, depending on their level of complexity).
-The extent to which chargeable enforcement activity (i.e., section 32 meetings) is undertaken by the Panel has a significant impact on its expenses, and also on its third party funding if it is able to make costs orders.
+The extent to which chargeable enforcement activity (i.e., section 32 meetings) is undertaken by the Panel has a significant impact on its expenses, and also on its third-party funding if it is able to make costs orders.

 The level of fees chargeable under the fees regulations has not been amended since the regulations were enacted in 2001, and the Panel has been under-recovering for the resources it expends, by approximately 40%.
-In 2010 MBIE began a review of the fees regulations; however, the review was put on hold in 2013.
+The Panel plans to approach its monitoring agency, MBIE, to begin a review of the fees regulations in the reporting period.